gbinside/code_tests/01-BBB.md

 This problem was asked by Microsoft.
 You are given an string representing the initial conditions of some dominoes.
 Each element can take one of three values:

-L, meaning the domino has just been pushed to the left, R, meaning the domino has just been pushed to the right, or ., meaning the domino is standing still.
+* L, meaning the domino has just been pushed to the left,
+* R, meaning the domino has just been pushed to the right, or
+* ., meaning the domino is standing still.

 Determine the orientation of each tile when the dominoes stop falling.
 Note that if a domino receives a force from the left and right side simultaneously, it will remain upright.
-For example, given the string .L.R....L, you should return LL.RRRLLL.
+For example, given the string `.L.R....L`, you should return `LL.RRRLLL`.
-Given the string ..R...L.L, you should return ..RR.LLLL.
+Given the string `..R...L.L`, you should return `..RR.LLLL`.

 ## 266